Cameron Corner, Queensland: History

+On 28 January 1919, the Queensland Government placed restrictions on the border crossing at Wompah Gate (29.00000°S 142.17378°E) to prevent the spread of the Spanish flu into Queensland, which were enforced by the Queensland Police.
+A medical screening process was used to determine if Queensland residents could safely return to the state.

 On 17 April 2020, the Queensland Government reorganised the nine localities in the Shire of Bulloo, resulting in six localities.
 It included Cameron Corner gaining a small portion of land from the west of the locality of Bulloo Downs.
 It increased the area of the locality from 12866.0 km2 to 14554.8 km2.